 South Bound Motorway Fallside Road

 When they opened, Bothwell and Hamilton were treated administratively as if they were one service area.
-On this site their two names mean they are each counted individually.
+On this website their two names mean they are each counted individually.

-In 1967 Highway Restaurants Ltd (consisting of Blue Star and Trust Houses) bid to run the pair of services together.
+In 1967 Highway Restaurants Ltd (which consisted of Blue Star and Trust Houses) bid to run both Bothwell and Hamilton together.
 The Department for Transport laid the roads out, but Trust Houses pulled out their support leaving Blue Star to run it on their own.
 In 1969, following changes to their own financial position, Blue Star pulled out as well.

+Inside it is very quiet.
 In 2006, Holiday Which? gave the services a 1/5.
 They described it as "dreary and cluttered", and its toilets received no marks at all.
 Roadchef responded to the review by saying that "it isn't the most damning of criticisms".
-It didn't come last though, Cullompton on the M5 did.

 |none on M74|